 Diarrhea is usually at the top of the list for Crohn’s disease symptoms, but constipation is also known to happen.
 Crohn’s disease can affect any part of the gastrointestinal system, leading to a variety of symptoms.

 One of the functions of your large intestine is to reabsorb water from digested foods.
 If your large intestine absorbs too much water, stool can become hard and difficult to move.

 Constipation can be defined as passing stool fewer than three times per week or needing to strain in order to pass stool.

 The main factors that can contribute to constipation in Crohn’s disease include:

 - having a sedentary lifestyle

 - ignoring the urge to have a bowel movement

-- taking certain medications, including anti-diarrheals, painkillers, and antidepressants
+- taking certain medications, including antidiarrheals, pain relievers, and antidepressants

-Many people with Crohn’s avoid high-fiber foods, like raw fruits and vegetables, because these irritate their stomachs.
-Crohn’s disease sufferers also are typically taking several medications and may not be drinking enough water to compensate for bouts of diarrhea.
+Many people with Crohn’s avoid high-fiber foods, like raw fruits and vegetables, because these can irritate their stomachs.
+They may also be taking several medications and may not be drinking enough water to compensate for bouts of diarrhea.
 For these reasons, occasional constipation isn’t uncommon for those with Crohn’s disease.

-The simplest remedy for constipation is to eat foods high in fiber.
+The simplest remedy for constipation is to eat foods higher in fiber, if you can tolerate them.
 But you shouldn’t increase your fiber intake too quickly, as that could lead to gas or stomach upset.
-Gradually add the following to your diet and see how it goes:

 - shredded wheat